tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_sdks_and_sample_apps.md

 path1: /docnonref.html
 ---

-SDKs (software development kits) and sample apps are similar to [code samples](docapis_codesamples_bestpractices.html) but much more extensive and usually involve a whole collection of files that work together as a whole.
+SDKs (software development kits) and sample apps are similar to [code samples](docapis_codesamples_bestpractices.html) but are much more extensive and usually involve a whole collection of files that work together as a whole.
 The SDK might include libraries that you download and incorporate into your application.
 The term "SDK" is actually a somewhat broad term that refers to any tooling that supports an API.
 Sample apps (which can be part of an SDK) are self-contained applications that implement the API for a specific scenario.
 Sample apps demonstrate an implementation from beginning to end (which might include initialization, configuration, requests, etc.).

 * TOC
 {:toc}